 You will be given eye drops to reduce inflammation.
-Do not stop the drops until you are seen by a doctor or nurse for a follow up appointment after the surgery.
+Do not stop the drops until you are seen by a doctor, nurse or Optometrist, if having follow up in the community, for a follow up appointment after the surgery.
 The hospital staff will explain how and when to use them.
 Please do not rub your eye.